Characterizing Human Actions in the Digital Platform by Temporal Context: Introduction

 \section{Introduction}

 Human temporal behaviors contain a wide range of valuable information.
-Mining human physical, social, or economic dynamic behavior has contributed greatly to our understanding of human mobility, social phenomena, or consumption behavior.
-However, most human dynamic behaviors models focus only on the sequence of users' actions.
-For example, statistical time-series models study the variation of values in the data over the course of time.
-While this analysis is very natural in many contexts, those analysis does not explicitly model or integrate inter-time information such as time intervals between actions.
-Despite the importance of the information about time intervals for human behavior analysis, the existing user models in computer science mainly focus on sequences of actions and do not integrate time-interval information into action.
+Mining human physical, social, or economic behavior from dynamic perspectives has contributed greatly to our understanding of human mobility~\citep{song2010limits,gonzalez2008understanding,yan2017universal,schneider2013unravelling}, social phenomena~\citep{sapienza2015,pecora2017,guidict2019,holme201297,vazquez2006modeling}, and consumption behavior~\citep{platzer2016ticking,chen2020understanding}.
+However, most human dynamic‑behavior models focus only on the sequence of users' actions, abstracting the intervals between actions (i.e., inter‑temporal information).

+Statistical time‑series models, for instance, study the variation of values in the data over time; however, such models do not explicitly capture the interdependence between actions and their intervals.
+While some point‑process models incorporate intervals, they use them to predict only a single or a few event types rather than to characterize diverse human actions enriched with temporal information from massive data~\citep{zhao2015seismic,mei2017neural}.
+Therefore, in contrast with the sophisticated advancement of statistical behavior models, understanding human behavior from the perspective of inter‑temporal context remains a difficult and often elusive goal.
+We perform actions in many different contexts—from using smartphones to walking across campus.
+Studying these situations can help us understand what human actions are like.
+Even the same action can differ depending on when and where it happens.